devscourtai/Devscourt-AI-Engineering-Resources/README.md

 # AI Engineering Hub 🚀

-Welcome to the **AI Engineering Hub** - your comprehensive resource for learning and building with AI!
+Welcome to the ** Devscourt AI Engineering Hub** - your comprehensive resource for learning and building with AI!

 ## 🌟 Why This Repo?